4. Library Management System

 5. Currency Converter

-The Currency Converter application in Python is a simple project developed to convert an amount from one currency to another using real-time exchange rates.
-The user can convert various currencies and the latest conversion rates will be continuously fetched from the Web API.
+The Currency Converter application in Python is a simple project that converts an amount from one currency to another using real-time exchange rates.
+The user can convert various currencies, and the latest conversion rates will be continuously fetched from the Web API.
 You can also develop this application as a website tool that updates the rates on the go for dynamic users working with international trade, finance, etc.

 Technologies Used: Java, Java Servlets, Ajax, Applet.